go-kratos/go-kratos.dev/src/content/docs/blades/Tutorial/middleware.md

 ---

 :::note
 In the Blades framework, middleware is a powerful mechanism for implementing cross-cutting concerns (such as logging, monitoring, authentication, rate limiting, etc.).
 Its design allows injecting additional behavior into the execution flow of a **Runnable** without modifying the core logic.
-Middleware works in a function chain following the "onion model," providing highly flexible flow control and feature enhancement.
+Middleware operates in a function chain following the "onion model," providing highly flexible flow control and feature enhancement.
 This document will guide you through a simple example of implementing a logging middleware.
 :::

 ## Code Example